 This year the improvers’ course will be pitched to follow our beginners’ course.
 It is aimed at consolidating and revising the material covered in the beginners’ course and to introduce new topics which should interest those who have kept bees for a year or more.
 It should suit people who have already attended the beginners or anyone who is returning to beekeeping after a gap of several years.
 It should also help those who wish to prepare for the WBKA basic examination which is something the association is keen to encourage.

-The course will be held on 3 consecutive Saturdays, 17th, 24th February and 3rd March from 9:15am to 4:30pm at Pentredwr Community Centre Nr.
+The course will be held over 3 Saturdays, 10th, 24th February and 3rd March from 9:15am to 4:30pm at Pentredwr Community Centre Nr.
 Llangollen.
 Directions will be provided.
 These days will cover theory only as the bees will not be very active.
 They will be followed by an optional practical day during the early part of the active season.
 The date for the practical is still to be arranged and will depend on weather, numbers and beekeeping commitments.
 The practical will cover disease inspection, artificial swarming, uniting and queen marking.
 Hopefully everyone will manage to mark at least one drone by the method of their choice and various techniques of marking and clipping of queens will be demonstrated.
 No student will be pressurised to carry out clipping during the practical day.

 The content of the theoretical part will be based loosely on the BBKA/WBKA “Red course in a case”.